First-time homebuyer programs in Iowa

 These lenders will be able to confirm that you’re eligible for these state programs.
 Provided you are, the lender will guide you through the mortgage application process through to the closing of your first home.

 The FirstHome Program connects first-time homebuyers with affordable mortgages and approved local lenders.
-With FirstHome, interest rates are typically lower than market rates, and you’ll face fewer fees.
+With FirstHome, interest rates are typically lower than market rates, and there are fewer fees.

-You also can request a free Iowa Title Guaranty Owner’s Certificate when you close.
+FirstHome participants can also request a free Iowa Title Guaranty Owner’s Certificate at the home’s closing.
 This certificate ensures that if a title issue arises, the Iowa Title Guaranty will step in to assume attorney fees, costs and expenses associated with defending the title to your home.
 While title issues aren’t common in Iowa, the certificate costs nothing and will protect you if something comes up.

-IFA also offers down payment and closing cost assistance.
-With FirstHome, qualified applicants can apply for either a down payment assistance grant or a second loan.
+IFA also offers down payment and closing cost assistance in conjunction with their FirstHome Program.
+Qualified applicants can apply for either a down payment assistance grant or a second loan.

-With the grant, you’re entitled to $2,500 to help with your down payment and closing costs.
-A loan would provide up to 5% of your home’s purchase price, up to a maximum of $5,000.
+The second loan option would provide up to 5% of your home’s purchase price or $5,000 (whichever is less).
 You won’t face a monthly payment on your loan, but will be asked to pay it back when you sell the house, refinance or pay off your mortgage.

 Homes for Iowans

-This affordable loan program is for both first-time and repeat homebuyers in Iowa.
-The loans have fewer mortgage fees, and your interest rate isn’t influenced by your credit score.
+The IFA also offers its Homes for Iowans loan program, which is open to both first-time and repeat homebuyers in Iowa.
+Similar to the FirstHome Program, the Homes for Iowans loans have fewer mortgage fees, and your interest rate isn’t influenced by your credit score.